AlibabaCloudDocs/gpdb/intl.en-US/Beginner Developer Guide/Use OSS foreign tables to access OSS data.md

 For more information about valid parameter values, see 2.3 Parameter description.
-For more information about how to create a user mapping, see[CREATE USER MAPPING](https://www.postgresql.org/docs/9.4/sql-createusermapping.html).
+For more information about how to create a user mapping, see [CREATE USER MAPPING](https://www.postgresql.org/docs/9.4/sql-createusermapping.html).

 2.3 Parameter description